USS Fletcher (DD-445): 1949–1969

 On 19 November 1951, Fletcher cleared Pearl Harbor for another tour of duty screening the carriers of the 7th Fleet in Korean operations.
 She also fired shore bombardment on two occasions, participated in antisubmarine training off Okinawa, and patrolled in the Taiwan Straits.
 Returning to Pearl Harbor on 20 June 1952, she was at sea again from 5 September to 24 November for Operation Ivy, then completed another tour of Far Eastern duty from 14 May to 30 November 1953.

 Annually from 1954 to 1962, Fletcher sailed to the Far East for duty with the 7th Fleet, in 1955 providing antisubmarine screening for the evacuation of the Tachen Islands.
 In both 1957 and 1958, she made her outward bound passage by way of Samoa and Australia.
 Intensive antisubmarine training was her major occupation during periods between deployment.

 Fletcher was decommissioned and stricken from the Naval Vessel Register on 1 August 1969, and sold for scrap on 22 February 1972.

 Awards

-Fletcher received fifteen battle stars for World War II service, and five for Korean War service, making her one of the most decorated US ships of World War II.
+Fletcher received fifteen battle stars for World War II service, making her one of the most decorated US Naval vessels of World War II, and five for her Korean War service.